paroma/paroma.github.io/index.md

 illumination in Professor Laura Waller's [Computational Imaging Lab](http://www.laurawaller.com/).

-I also had the opportunity to work in Professor Robert Knight's [Cognitive Neuroscience](http://knightlab.berkeley.edu/) lab at UC Berkeley, developing an algorithm for automated identification of neural oscillatory components.

 More details in my [CV](cv.pdf) and [LinkedIn](https://www.linkedin.com/in/paromavarma) profile.

 Contact: paroma [at] stanford [dot] edu